On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

 To characterize the elliptic Harnack inequality, we reparametrize the space by choosing a new metric in the {conformal gauge} of $(X,d)$ and we reparametrize time by choosing a new symmetric measure that is {admissible}.
-More precisely, given an MMD space $(X,d,m,\sE,\sF)$ satisfying the EHI, we seek to find a metric $\theta \in \sJ(X,d)$ and a measure $\mu \in \sA(X,d,m,\sE,\sF)$ such that the the corresponding time-changed MMD space $(X,\theta,\mu,\sE^\mu,\sF^\mu)$ equipped with the new metric $\theta$ satisfies $\operatorname{PHI}(\beta)$ for some $\beta>0$.
-In other words, we seek to \emph{upgrade} from EHI to $\operatorname{PHI}(\beta)$ by reparametrizing space and time.
-This motivates the notion of \emph{conformal walk dimension}. \begin{definition}{\rm The conformal walk dimension $\dcw$ of an MMD space $(X,d,m,\sE,\sF)$ is defined as
+More precisely, given an MMD space $(X,d,m,\sE,\sF)$ satisfying \ref{EHI-int}, we seek to find a metric $\theta \in \sJ(X,d)$ and a measure $\mu \in \sA(X,d,m,\sE,\sF)$ such that the corresponding time-changed MMD space $(X,\theta,\mu,\sE^\mu,\sF^\mu)$ equipped with the new metric $\theta$ satisfies \ref{PHI-int} for some $\beta>0$.
+In other words, we seek to \emph{upgrade} \ref{EHI-int} to \ref{PHI-int} by reparametrizing space and time.
+This motivates the notion of conformal walk dimension. \begin{definition}[Conformal walk dimension] The \emph{conformal walk dimension} $\dcw$ of an MMD space $(X,d,m,\sE,\sF)$ is defined as